 - WaterMinder – I’m not obsessive about using it, but this is useful for tracking fluid intake.

 I don’t use my iPhone much any more, and don’t always take it with me when I leave home.

 - Atmosphérique Pro – finally, a weather app that uses Environment Canada data, and so is not wrong 90% of the time.

 - Daylight – almost as useful as weather apps: lets you know when the sun rises and sets for any given day.

 I’ve been using the Mac since the 128K.
-After a quarter of a century, these are the apps I use every day.

 - Things – for personal GTD management.